Wood

 • Solid hardwood is moisture sensitive and not recommended for basements or high moisture areas.

-• Of the three, this is the most difficult for a DIY to install.
+• Of the three, this is the most difficult for a DIY install.
 You will probably need to hire a professional and that increases the cost by about $3.00/square-foot.

 • Installation is time consuming.